-As partners of the PDC Premier League Darts 2020, we met with Daryl Gurney, A.K.A.
+As partners of the PDC, we met with professional darts player Daryl Gurney, A.K.A.
 Superchin!

-For those of you that don’t know, he is a Unibet Premier League star, and is currently the #6 darts player in the world.
+For those of you that don’t know, he is currently the #21 darts player in the world.
 He’s also a former winner of the World Grand Prix and Players Championship Finals.

 What you might not know, is he’s also a collector of cars.
 So he knows a thing or two about how to buy and sell them.